 Using cart abandonment surveys, we can identify some of the biggest reasons for cart abandonment.
 We can then learn how to reduce abandoned carts for our brand.

 The single biggest reason is just about typical browsing behavior.
 People shop around and don’t necessarily buy on the first visit, so there’ll always be some people abandoning because they’re just browsing and aren’t ready to make a decision yet.

-A recent survey by Baymard looks more specifically at the reasons for checkout abandonment.
+A recent survey by Baymard looks more specifically at the reasons for checkout abandonment or browse abandonment.
 Our stats cover cart abandonment, which means that customers have added items to their shopping carts, but haven’t gone on to buy.